cscannell-inacloud/Microsoft-Teams-Docs/teams/setup.md

 	!["Screenshot of the Bots section, with the 'Enable side loading of external Bots' option toggled on.](images/setup_sideload_bots.png)

-For more information on bots, including how to side load them for testing purposes, see [Creating bots for Microsoft Teams](bots.md).
+For more information on sideloading, see [Sideloading your bot or tab in a team](sideload.md).

 ## Next steps